-- Meets weekly to discuss matters of mutual interest. - Is attended by the Second Master, DSL, Deputy DSL, Senior Housemaster, College Chaplain, Lead Nurse and School Counsellor - Is a professional pupil-centred discussion that considers, at all times, what is in the best interests of our pupils - Establishes a safe and confidential network to share information to best support pupils and colleagues. - Reviews and assists in the drafting of Safeguarding Policies and Procedures
+- Meets weekly to discuss matters of mutual interest. - Is attended by the Second Master, Deputy Head (Pastoral)/DSL, Deputy DSLs, Director of Studies, Senior Housemaster, College Chaplain, Lead Nurse and School Counsellor. - Is a professional pupil-centred discussion that considers, at all times, what is in the best interests of our pupils. - Establishes a safe and confidential network to share information to best support pupils and colleagues. - Reviews and assists in the drafting of Safeguarding Policies and Procedures